As an event planner, low attendance is your worst nightmare.

 Try the following tactics:

-– Social media giveaways—Run a promotion for the first group of followers to like or share your event on social media.
-Use an online design tool like Placeit to create compelling social media posts to thrive the right audience to your event.
+- Social media giveaways-Run a promotion for the first group of followers to like or share your event on social media.
+Use an online design tool like Placeit to create compelling social media posts to drive the right audience to your event.

 - Donate a few tickets to silent auctions-Many organizations such as churches, schools, and charities look for items to auction off at their fundraisers.
 Giving a few tickets to an auction guarantees free advertising for you.